UXCam is committed to data security and performance and ensures the highest standards and best practices for their implementation.

 Every protected object is encrypted with a unique encryption key.
 This object key itself is then encrypted with a regularly rotated master key.
 Additional security is provided by storing the encrypted data and encryption keys in different hosts.

-- In addition, the AWS firewall and Google Compute firewall resides within the hypervisor layer, between the physical network interface and the instance's virtual interface.
+- In addition, the AWS firewall resides within the hypervisor layer, between the physical network interface and the instance's virtual interface.
 All packets must pass through this layer, thus an instance’s neighbors have no more access to that instance than any other host on the Internet and can be treated as if they are on separate physical hosts.
 The physical RAM is separated using similar mechanisms.

 - Our clients are logically separated through the use of account ids, access control and roles define what users have access to.

 - The database containing visitor and usage data is only accessible from the application servers and no outside sources are allowed to connect to the database.